-Program and Bus Stop Amenities Guidelines. available the program will be followed Improvements accomplished this past year have been noted in prior discussion in this report. compliant bus stop improvements.
-Initiative 1.2.3 Install a minimum of ten ADA-compliant, accessible bus stop shelters per year.
+Program and Bus Stop Amenities Guidelines. available the program will be followed.
+15 ADA compliant bus stop improvements have been completed so far in FY22. compliant bus stop improvements.
+Initiative 1.2.3 Install a minimum of ten ADA- compliant, accessible bus stop shelters per year.
 Ongoing In FY22, 12 new ADA-compliant shelters have been constructed.
 Further construction is planned within the year.
-Install a minimum of ten ADA-compliant, accessible bus stop shelters per year.
+Install a minimum of ten ADA- compliant, accessible bus stop shelters per year.
 Initiative 1.2.4 Coordinate with the Collier County and local governments to include sidewalks and bus stop shelters in design and construction of roadway projects and new developments.
-Ongoing Coordination with FDOT as well Collier County Transportation Planning occurs regularly to evaluate potential stop improvements in conjunction with roadway improvements.
+Ongoing Coordination with FDOT as well Collier County Transportation Planning occurs monthly to evaluate potential stop improvements in conjunction with roadway improvements.
 Coordination is underway for needed bus stop improvements along Collier Blvd.
-Meet a minimum monthly with staff regarding roadway and new developments Initiative 1.2.5 Monitor and implement the recommendations from the CAT Bus Stop ADA Assessment report.
+Meet a minimum of monthly with staff regarding roadway and new developments Initiative 1.2.5 Monitor and implement the recommendations from the CAT Bus Stop ADA Assessment report.
 Ongoing Collier County continues to implement the recommendations as funding is available.
-14 ADA-compliant stops have been constructed in FY22 with more planned for improvement.
-Install a minimum of ten ADA-compliant bus stop improvements.
-Objective 1.3 Structure transit service with a footpersons with no or limited access ccess for workforce and access to mobility for ile.
-Initiative 1.3.1 Improve transit service for areas with high mobility needs per the transit orientation index identified in the latest TDP Major Update.
+15 ADA-compliant stops have been constructed in FY22 with more planned for improvement.
+Install a minimum of ten ADA- compliant bus stop improvements.
+Objective 1.3 Structure transit service with a for limited access to a private automo ccess for workforce and access to mobility for p persons with no or Initiative 1.3.1 Improve transit service for areas with high mobility needs per the transit orientation index identified in the latest TDP Major Update.
 Ongoing CAT provides service to all Very High and High TOI areas noted in the latest TDP Update and will continues to explore opportunities to enhance service in those areas.
 Evaluate TOI once new census data becomes available.
 Initiative 1.3.2 Provide efficient transit and mobility access to major employment centers, development corridors, and other significant activity centers as funding allows.
 Ongoing Collier County continues to explore ways to expand service within existing funding limitations.
+No service expansions were identified to be completed this fiscal year.
 Implement at least 2 service expansions from the implementation plan.